a1603169/pwa-nextjs-tailwindcss-blog/pages/blog/contents/jumpdesktop_review.md

 ### Cons

-The language typing is a bit problematic.
+The language input is a bit problematic.
 If I switch this English into Korean, some keys are not working and even not changed.
 Therefore, those who have frequent language changes might not be happy about this option.